RavenousLegs

 Floating lotus gardens on Dal Lake, Kashmir

-The floating market wound up before sunrise and I asked my Shikara rider to take me around to the Nishat garden on his shikhara.
-It was way more expensive and time consuming than visiting the gardens through the road by auto rickshaw.
-Probably this was the second best decision I had taken, after the visit to the floating market.
+The floating market wound up before sunrise, and I requested my Shikara rider to take me on a tour of the Nishat garden on his shikhara.
+While it was significantly more expensive and time-consuming compared to visiting the gardens via auto rickshaw, it undoubtedly turned out to be one of the best decisions I had made, second only to my visit to the floating market.

 Cranes on Dal Lake, Kashmir